HSLdevcom/navigator-proto/docs/index.rst

        Capture page screenshot  navigatorwindow-annotated.png
        Remove elements  ${note}

-And pick the right result from the list:
+And pick the intended destination from the list:

 .. figure:: navigatorwindow-results.png